OblivionCloudControl/transit-gateway-lab/README.md

 ### Step-1 : Test current connections

-Let's first test the connection to prove we cannot connect.
+Let's first test the connections to prove we cannot connect.

 **Web Console:**
 Go to Systems Manager on the AWS Web console in the eu-west-1 region.